Johnsoct/configpp/README.md

 - [x] Nvim needs to at some point be copied from ~/.config to ~/dev/configs/nvim
 - [x] Ghostty needs to at some point be copied from ~/GhosttyDest to ~/dev/configs/ghostty
 - [x] Vimrc needs to at some point be copied from ~/ to ~/dev/configs
+- [ ] .fzf needs to be added
+- [ ] Global node modules
+    - [ ] Need a list of modules to `npm i -g`
+    - [ ] Global node modules should be installed on pull down
+- [ ] Nerd fonts need added
+    - [ ] Should copy the fonts over to the relative directories for linux, darwin, and windows on pull down

 ## Review after "v1"